ZcashFoundation/zecwallet/README.md

-zcash-qt-wallet is a z-Addr first, Sapling compatible wallet for zcashd that runs on Windows and Linux
+zec-qt-wallet is a z-Addr first, Sapling compatible wallet for zcashd that runs on Windows and Linux

 ![Screenshot](docs/screenshot-main.png?raw=true)

 # Installation

-Head over to the releases page and grab the latest binary. https://github.com/adityapk00/zcash-qt-wallet/releases
+Head over to the releases page and grab the latest binary. https://github.com/adityapk00/zec-qt-wallet/releases

 ### Linux
 Extract and run the binary
 ```
-tar -xvf zcash-qt-wallet-v0.2.1.tar.gz
+tar -xvf zec-qt-wallet-v0.2.1.tar.gz
-./zcash-qt-wallet-v0.2.1/zcash-qt-wallet
+./zec-qt-wallet-v0.2.1/zec-qt-wallet
 ```

 ### Windows
-Unzip the release binary and double click on zcash-qt-wallet to start.
+Unzip the release binary and double click on zec-qt-wallet to start.

 ## Prerequisites: zcashd
-zcash-qt-wallet needs a Zcash node running zcashd.
+zec-qt-wallet needs a Zcash node running zcashd.
 Linux users should download the zcash node software from [https://z.cash/download/](https://z.cash/download/), configure `zcash.conf`, download the parameters and start zcashd according to the [official documentation](https://zcash.readthedocs.io/en/latest/rtd_pages/user_guide.html).

 There is currently no official zcashd build for Windows so Windows users may either [cross-compile from source on Linux](https://zcash.readthedocs.io/en/latest/rtd_pages/user_guide.html#installation) to generate the necessary zcashd executables or simply download community hosted pre-compiled executables such as those hosted by WinZEC developer [@radix42](https://github.com/radix42) at https://zcash.dl.mercerweiss.com/zcash-win-v2.0.1.zip.

 Alternitavely run zcashd inside [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 For all installations zcashd needs to run with RPC enabled (`server=1`, which is the default) and with a RPC username/password set.
-Add the following entries into `~/.zcash/zcash.conf` for Linux or` C:\Users\your-username\AppData\Roaming\Zcash\zcash.conf` on Windows replacing the default values with a strong password. zcash-qt-wallet should detect these settings but if that fails you may edit the connection settings manually via the `File->Settings` menu.
+Add the following entries into `~/.zcash/zcash.conf` for Linux or` C:\Users\your-username\AppData\Roaming\Zcash\zcash.conf` on Windows replacing the default values with a strong password. zec-qt-wallet should detect these settings but if that fails you may edit the connection settings manually via the `File->Settings` menu.

 ```
 rpcuser=username